 During the 2004 Qualia Conference on Gay Folklife, Klassen described how she negotiated her own orientation when making Out of the Shadow.
 She filmed the documentary with assistance from her close friend and fellow director, José Torrealba from Venezuela.
-Both directors are Gay, but did not mention this to the people they interviewed for fear that it could be an unwelcome issue for the toreras.
+Both directors are Gay, but did not mention this to the people they interviewed for fear that it could be an unwelcome focus for the toreras.
 People associated with bullfighting tend to be very uncomfortable with even discussing homosexuality.
 This was especially true for female bullfighters, due to their already precarious position as women in an art associated so strongly with masculine virility and machismo.
 It was useful for the project that Klassen appeared with Torrealba, as many people assumed they were a Straight couple.
 The documentary, which Klassen shot with an eye toward showing the intimacy and sensuality generated between bull, bullfighter, and audience, has no overt mention at all of same-sex attraction.